Skip to Main Content

 Hong Kong Ballet, founded in 1978, is a professional dance company which presents a broad-based repertoire, including classical ballets, contemporary works and original productions.

-City Contemporary Dance Company, founded in 1979, is a professional modern dance company that nurtures talents in the contemporary dance field.
+City Contemporary Dance Company, founded in 1979, is a professional contemporary dance company that nurtures talents in the field.
 It also actively stages performances overseas.

 Heritage and Museums: The LCSD endeavours to provide and develop museums and related services to build up historic, art and science collections, preserve local cultural heritage and promote public appreciation for it.

 The Hong Kong Museum of Art plays an important role in bringing to Hong Kong a multicultural vision of world art and culture through exhibition programmes with an international perspective.
 The Hong Kong Science Museum, with its predominantly interactive exhibits, illustrates various scientific principles and the ways technology is used to improve the quality of life.
 The Hong Kong Space Museum serves to popularise astronomy and space science.
 The Hong Kong Heritage Museum features a variety of specially designed exhibition possibilities to cover different aspects of history, arts and culture.
 The Hong Kong Museum of History collects, conserves, processes, studies and displays cultural objects which are closely related to the history and ethnography of Hong Kong and the South China area.
-The Hong Kong Film Archive’s major functions are to acquire, preserve, catalogue and document Hong Kong films and related materials.
+The Hong Kong Film Archive acquires, preserves, and documents Hong Kong films and related materials, enhancing public appreciation and understanding of films through organising screenings, exhibitions and seminars, as well as carrying out research projects and compiling publications.
 The Art Promotion Office is responsible for the promotion of public and community art in Hong Kong.
 The Intangible Cultural Heritage Office is responsible for the safeguarding, research and promotion of the intangible cultural heritage of Hong Kong.
+The Chinese Culture Promotion Office was established in April 2024.
+It curates and organises diversified series of activities to promote Chinese culture from multiple perspectives to various audience by coordinating the abundant resources related to Chinese culture and history within the LSCD.

-Public Libraries: With its 70 static libraries and 12 mobile libraries, the LCSD provides an accessible and efficient service to users in meeting community’s needs for knowledge, information, research, life-long learning, continuous education and profitable use of leisure time, and promotes reading and literary arts actively.
+Public Libraries: With its 71 static libraries and 12 mobile libraries, LCSD provides an accessible and efficient service to users in catering for community’s needs for knowledge, information, research, life-long learning, continuous education and profitable use of leisure time, and promotes reading and literary arts actively.
 It also manages the Books Registration Office which helps preserve Hong Kong’s literary heritage through the registration of local publications.
-The library system has a comprehensive collection of library materials which include over 13.43 million items of books and 1.76 million items of multimedia publications.
-It has over 4.77 million registered borrowers, who borrowed more than 28.07 million items of books and other library materials during 2021-22.
-During the intermittent closure of libraries in the COVID-19 epidemic, the Hong Kong Public Libraries put efforts in promoting its online resources and e-reading, and provided access to 418 000 e-books for public use via the internet.
+The library system has a comprehensive collection of library materials which includes over 13.61 million items of books and 1.65 million items of multimedia publications.
+It had over 4.91 million registered borrowers, who borrowed more than 30.41 million items of books and other library materials during 2024-25.
+The Hong Kong Public Libraries continued to enrich library e-resources and to put efforts in promoting e-reading, and provided access to over 554 000 e-books for public use via the internet in 2024-25.
 An array of activities for people of all ages are organised in and outside of library venues across the territory and via the online platforms in promotion of culture, reading and knowledge dissemination.
-In 2021-22, more than 14 000 extension activities programmes and about 198 online programmes were held.
-Hong Kong Central Library is the largest purpose-built public library in Hong Kong.
+In 2024-25, over 21 700 extension activities and 120 online programmes were held.
+Hong Kong Central Library is the largest public library in Hong Kong.
 Apart from being the hub of the public library network as well as the major information centre of Hong Kong, it also organises a diversity of cultural programmes for the general public.

 doc